ton-blockchain/ledger-app-ton/doc/TRANSACTION.md

 ## Overview

-TON Ledger App requires custom format for transactions since it have to be assembed in ledger for security.
+TON Ledger App requires custom format for transactions since it have to be assembled in ledger for security.

 ## Amount units